DeNA/mobilize-base/README.md

 This defines tasks essential to run the environment.

-### Config File
+### Config and Log Folders

-  $ mkdir config

-Additionally, you will need yml files for each of 4 configurations:

-  $ touch config/gdrive.yml

-  $ touch config/jobtracker.yml

-  $ touch config/mongoid.yml
+run

-  $ touch config/resque.yml
+  $ rake mobilize:setup

-For now, Mobilize expects config and log folders at the project root level. (same as the Rakefile)
+Mobilize will create config and log folders at the project root level. (same as the Rakefile)

-### Log File

-  $ mkdir log
+It will also create all required config files, which are detailed below.

 Resque will create a mobilize-resque-`<environment>`.log in the log folder, and loop over 10 files, 10MB each.